 Grunty has a number of more mundane titles she can add to her name as well, including Captain (Rusty Bucket Bay), CEO (Grunty Industries), Aviator (Banjo Pilot), and Mechanic (Banjo-Kazooie: Nuts & Bolts).

-The second game has mobster pirate zombies as your enemies, and a ninja mobster pirate zombie as a boss.
+The second game has mobster pirate zombies as your enemies, and a ninja mobster pirate zombie who was also a cowboy back in the day as a boss.

-The third game has cowboy zombies as your enemies, and a ninja cowboy zombie as a boss.
+The third game has cowboy zombies as your enemies, one cowboy zombie werewolf, and a ninja cowboy zombie as a boss.

 Class and equipment customization options make this possible in any Golden Sun title.

 Sveta in Golden Sun: Dark Dawn is a Badass Adorable kung-fu Wind Adept werewolf princess by storyline alone.
 Add the aforementioned class or equipment options, and she can get even more strange... and more awesome.

 The player character of Blood, Caleb, is an ageless zombie cowboy.
 His partners in the second game include a zombie former frat girl, a zombie former circus freak and another zombie cowboy-turned-woman in medieval armor with a cajun accent.